 Why it's better to roll on parchment paper

-- The parchment paper prevents sticking without adding extra flour that can dry out the dough.
+Roll your dough on parchment paper to prevent sticking without adding extra flour, which can dry out the dough and cause a chalky texture.

 Storage suggestions

-Consider freezing individual unbaked cookies on trays until solid, then transfer them to freezer bags.
-Bake them directly from frozen, adding 1-2 extra minutes to the bake time.
+For convenience, freeze individual unbaked cookies on trays, then transfer to bags and bake from frozen, adding 1–2 minutes to baking time.

 Recipe